7 Dangers of Using VPN

 What is a VPN?

 VPN stands for Virtual Private Network.
-There is a lot of technical jargon as to how VPNs work but here is what you should know; A VPN will give you a secure internet connection that allows you to browse the internet anonymously.
-This means you can browse different websites without being monitored by anyone.
+There is a lot of technical jargon as to how VPNs work but here is what you should know: A VPN will give you a secure internet connection that allows you to browse the internet anonymously.
+This means you can browse different websites while reducing the traceable presence of your online activities.

 What Exactly Does a VPN Do?

-A VPN basically keeps you safe and protects you from online hackers.
+A VPN tries to keep you safe and protects you from online hackers.
 But is that all it offers?
 Well, not really.
-Here are two other things VPNs do.
+Here is something else a VPN is commonly used for.

 Connect to Public Wi-FI Securely: While there are so many pros to using public Wi-Fi, there are also a few cons.
 Hackers can use fake public hotspots to make away with your personal information like your credit card details.
 To prevent this from happening, you will need to use a VPN to give you some protection.